 The student is aided in comprehending certain physical signs by taking into view the mechanism of the production of the heart-sounds.
-The diastolic sound is produced by the sudden forcible closure of the aortic and the pulmonic valves.
+The second sound is produced by the sudden forcible closure of the aortic and the pulmonic valve.
 This closure is caused by a retrograde movement of the columns of blood in the aorta and pulmonary artery, directly the ventricular systole is ended.
 The retrograde movement is due to the recoil of the coats of the arteries which have been dilated by the column of blood moving onward during the ventricular systole.
 This recoil causes regurgitation into the ventricle when either the aortic or the pulmonic valve is rendered incompetent by lesions.
-The mechanism of the systolic sound is less simple.
-This sound is in part due to the forcible tension of the auriculo-ventricular valves, caused by the systole of the ventricles.
-In this way is produced a valvular element of the systolic sound.
-That the impulsion of the heart against the walls of the chest furnishes another element, seems demonstrable.1 To this element of impulsion the systolic sound is indebted for its greater intensity, as compared with the diastolic sound, its length, and its booming quality.
+The mechanism of the first sound is less simple.
+This sound is in part due to the forcible tension of the auricular-ventricular valves, caused by the systole of the ventricles.
+In this way is produced a valvular element of the first sound.
+That the impulsion of heart against the walls of the chest furnishes another element seems demonstrable.
+To this element of impulsion the first sound is indebted for its greater intensity, as compared with the second sound, its length, and its booming quality.
 This is shown by the fact, already stated, that when auscultation is made at a certain distance from the apex, these characters are eliminated, and by the fact that diseases which diminish or arrest the impulsion movements of the heart produce the same modifications.
-The valvular element of the systolic sound is weaker than the diastolic sound, a fact which at first occasions surprise when the difference in size between the aortic and pulmonic and the auriculo-ventricular valves is considered.
+The valvular element of the first sound is weaker than the second sound, a fact which at first occasions surprise when the difference in size between the aortic and pulmonic and the auriculo-ventricular valves is considered.
 The explanation of this apparent incongruity is as follows: the aortic and pulmonic segments at the end of the ventricular systole are in contact with the arterial walls, and are expanded when the recoil of the latter follows.
-On the other hand, when the ventricular systole takes place in health, the auriculoventricular valves are not in contact with the walls of the ventricles, but they are floated out, and the orifices
+On the other hand, when the ventricular systole takes place in health, the auriculo-ventricular valves are not in contact with the walls of the ventricles, but they are floated out and the orifices are nearly or quite closed; the movement of the blood, therefore, in the systole only renders these valves tense.
+The second sound, in other words, is due to the expansion of the sigmoid valves of the aorta and pulmonary artery, whereas, the valvular element of the first sound is due to the tension of the auriculo-ventricular valves.
+The foregoing points relating to the heart-sounds were contained in my prize essay "On the Clinical Study of the Heart-Sounds in Health and Disease," published in the Transactions of the American Medical Association in 1858.1